 The Morgan University Center is the center of the campus life at Austin Peay.
-The center is the home to the University's food service operations featuring the cafeteria and food court.
-In addition, the following offices are located in the facility: Student Affairs, University Center Operations, Student Life and Leadership, Student Development, Career Resource Center, the Academic Support Office, Student Publications, Campus Post Office, and the Student Government Association.
+The center is the home to the university's food service operations featuring the cafeteria and food court.
+In addition, the following offices are located in University Center Operations, the facility: Leadership, Student Life and Student Development, Career Resource Center, the Learning Center, Student Publications, campus Post Office and the Student Government Association.

-Besides the offices listed, the Morgan University Center includes an extended hours computer lab, coffee shop and meeting rooms.
+Besides the offices listed, the Morgan University Center includes a computer lab, coffee shop and meeting rooms.
 The center is the center of student life and you will find regular events and programs scheduled throughout the day as a way to relax and refresh from your academic studies.